Rodyb/devops-projects/pipelines/README.md

 ## Notes

 * The Jenkins pipeline uses the same building blocks, but orchestrates them automatically
-* Test execution happens inside containers to keep things reproducible
+* Test execution happens inside containers
 * Reporting and notifications are handled separately from test execution